joeireland/iot-core-workshop/Workshop1-GrovePi.md

    ![Architecture](images/architecture-assemble-and-test-pi.png)

 ### 1. Connect Camera to Raspberry Pi
+   - Lift up the connector levers on the both sides of the connector
-   - Gently push the camera module's ribbon into the Raspberry Pi
+   - Gently push the camera module's ribbon cable into the Raspberry Pi
    - Ensure the blue-side is facing the Ethernet jack and that it's properly seated
+   - Push down the connector levers to secure the camera module's ribbon cable

    ![Connect Camera](images/connect-camera.jpg)